Goldinyan/Ob/ MyLife/Hex Dump & Reverse Hex Dump.md

 # Hex Dump & Reverse Hex Dump

-## ✅ What a Hex Dump Is
+##  What a Hex Dump Is

-A **hex dump** is a readable representation of the raw bytes inside a file or memory region.
+A hex dump is a readable representation of the raw bytes inside a file or memory region.
-Each byte is shown as a **two‑digit hexadecimal value**, often with an ASCII preview on the right.
+Each byte is shown as a two‑digit hexadecimal value, often with an ASCII preview on the right.

 Example:
 ```